 What applicants should not expect from Redemption Church

-- Repeat grant awards – although you are welcome to re-apply, multiple grant awards for the same initiatives are not likely; a repeat award may be considered in exceptional cases
+- Repeat grant awards – although you are welcome to re-apply, multiple grant awards for the same initiatives are not likely; a repeat award may be considered in exceptional cases.
+These grants are designed for initiatives that are just starting up.

-- Volunteers – although there may be opportunities to mobilize the church body to serve alongside your ministry/initiative, this is not guaranteed and will be handled on a case by case basis at the discretion of the leadership team at the local Redemption congregation.
+- Volunteers – although there may be opportunities to mobilize the church body to serve alongside your ministry/initiative, this is not guaranteed and will be handled on a case by case basis at the discretion of the leadership team at your local congregation.

 Applications are not considered on a first-come, first-served basis and earlier applications are not given priority consideration.